nurvel/spring-owasp-vulnerable-app/README.md

 #### How the security flaw behaves in the app
 H2 data base URL not secured and using default password.
 #### How to fix the security flaw in the app
-Change default password to H2
+Change default password to H2.
+Also disable the access to the URL for other that admin users.

 ### FLAW 7: A10:2017-Insufficient Logging & Monitoring
 #### OWASP description of the security flaw: